Grand Canyon Hiking

 North Kaibab Trail (North Rim) - As the least visited maintained trail into the Canyon, the North Kaibab Trail offers a more secluded experience with spectacular vistas and options for shorter side hikes.
 Extending 28-miles rim-to River, consider spreading a round-trip hike over multiple days.

-Looking to experience as much of the canyon as possibly by foot, but with all the comfort you’ve come to expect from a trip with O.A.R.S.?
+Looking to experience as much of the canyon as possible by foot, but with all the comfort you’ve come to expect from a trip with O.A.R.S.?
 Join us on our Rim-to-River Hiking Itinerary in the Grand Canyon and explore it’s depths with our professional hiking guides…